OberstKrueger/www-oberstkrueger-com/report/programming/project-euler-in-swift/index.md

 created: 2017-04-06T08:45Z
 title: Project Euler In Swift
 type: page
-updated: 2018-05-02T04:00Z
+updated: 2020-10-12T11:00Z
 ---

 My favorite way to learn a new programming language is using problems from [Project Euler](https://projecteuler.net).
 These problems are largely math problems, with a smattering of cryptography and other such topics.
 Many of the problems can be brute forced, but even on modern CPUs, these can take minutes or hours to solve.
 To truly solve the problem, one must come up with an efficient algorithm, and most are solvable in only a few seconds of time.

-My goal is to work on one problem from Project Euler every week.
+My goal is to work on two problems from Project Euler every month.
 I will post my code on this page.
 The code will be formatted so that each bit can function independently.
-A good way to see this is to load it into [Swift Playgrounds](https://developer.apple.com/swift/playgrounds/) or [Xcode](https://en.wikipedia.org/wiki/Xcode) and run the code.
+Since this is a project designed for exploring Swift, I limit myself to using frameworks written by Apple.

 Note: The problems, as presented by Project Euler, have definitive inputs with a single desired output.
 Despite this, I still setup my code in the form of functions that can be generalized with any input and still provide the appropriate answer.
+Provided solutions will sometimes build off previously created helper functions.

 ## Problem 001 - Multiples Of 3 And 5